A1Liu/a1liu.github.io/src/_collections/_posts/2019-01-26-syntax-proposal-for-course-prerequisites-language.md

 <a name="sec-2-2"></a>
 #### 2.2 Programs are Organized into Paragraphs {{ to-top }}
-Code is organized into paragraphs, i.e. sections of a program are separated by two or more newline characters.
+Code is organized into paragraphs; which are groups of sentences separated by two or more newline characters.
 This isn't necessary for 95% of use cases, but both simplifies parsing and improves readability.